patrickap/file-server/README.md

 ### Server backup management

 To access the backups outside Docker it is necessary to make them available to the host using bind mounts.
 To copy backups automatically to the cloud, a job must be specified in the lifecycle hook using a label.
 It is recommended to use `rclone` since it is installed by default.
 After the containers have been started, the configuration must be created within the `backup_remote` container using the `rclone config` command.
 For performance reasons a [custom client-id](https://rclone.org/drive/#making-your-own-client-id) should be created when using Google Drive.
-In order to not fill up the cloud storage unnecessarily it is also a good idea to disable the trash in the advanced configuration.
+In order to not fill up the cloud storage unnecessarily during an optional `rclone purge` it is also a good idea to disable the trash in the advanced configuration.

 ```yml
 ...